Low Temperature Beaker

 Conductivity

 Many fast reactions do not result in measurable changes in absorbance or fluorescence.
 A large number, however, do exhibit a change in conductivity as the reaction progresses.
 Examples include organic and inorganic oxidation and reductions, proton exchange, metal-ligand complex formation, surfactant aggregation to form micelles, and ion-exchange.
-The use of a stopped-flow system equipped with conductivity measurement facilities can, therefore, considerably extend the scope of this already powerful technique.

-Conductivity Diagram
+Stopped-flow, Conductivity

 Conductivity measurements offer greater signal-to-noise and a much better dynamic range than spectrophotometric measurements.
 For example, a five volt signal can be produced from conductance ranging from 500 000 µS to 5 µS, depending on the amplifier range setting and the noise on each of these is only 0.01%.
 Reactions are generally characterised before the kinetic study is carried out to ensure that conductivity changes are due solely to the reaction of interest.